brdbkr/brad-fi/content/notes/gmssl.md

 gmssl: symbol lookup error: gmssl: undefined symbol: BIO_debug_callback, version OPENSSL_1_1_0d
 ```

-This is a problem with `libssl.so.1.1`, a version of which is required by both GmSSL and OpenSSL.
+This is a problem with `libssl.so.1.1` and `libcrypto.so.1.1`, versions of which are required by both GmSSL and OpenSSL.

 As GmSSL is designed to serve as a full replacement for OpenSSL, its `Makefile` puts its own copies of all the necessary files, including libraries, in a folder with the `gmssl` binary, `/usr/local/gmssl` by default.
 It's laid out like so: